yt-dlp/yt-dlp/README.md

 NOTE: These options may be changed/removed in the future without concern for backward compatibility

+*1: **READ CAREFULLY**: Using it will make non-standard DMC request(s).
+You may be being banned of your account or IP address by using it.
+Use it at your own risk.

 <!-- MANPAGE: MOVE "INSTALLATION" SECTION HERE -->